xemexpress/UniMemo/README.md

 #### Deposit

-Deposit is the amount of money paid by an offerer before sending out the Memo.
+<div style="text-align: justify;">Deposit is the amount of money paid by an offerer before sending out the Memo.
 It is used to pay for the commodity and reward for the bypasser.
-The bypasser can only secure the deposit after accepting the order to help the offerer to buy the commodity in passing.
-During settlement, the offerer reserves the right to decide whether to pay for the commodity if it is not in its intact form, e.g. the package is opened or damaged.
-The bypasser does not need to give the commodity to the offerer if the offerer does not pay.
+The bypasser can only secure the deposit after accepting the order to help the offerer to buy the commodity in passing. <u>During settlement, the offerer reserves the right to decide whether to pay for the commodity if it is not in its intact form</u>, e.g. the package is opened or damaged.
+The bypasser does not need to give the commodity to the offerer if the offerer does not pay.</div>
 #### Shopping List

-A shopping list consists of items of commodity.
-Items of commodity state clearly the name, picture, barcode, shopping point, price and number of items.
-Potential bypassers will only receive posts of Memo when their originally planned route and shopping points are approximate.
+<div style="text-align: justify;">A shopping list consists of items of commodity.
+Items of commodity state clearly the <u>name</u>, <u>picture</u>, <u>barcode</u>, <u>shopping point</u>, <u>price</u> and <u>number of items</u>.
+Potential bypassers will only receive posts of Memo when <u>their originally planned route and shopping points are approximate</u>.</div>

-Potential bypassers can choose the type of  commodity and the number of it accroding to their own interest.
+<div style="margin-top: 12px; text-align: justify;">Potential bypassers <u>can choose the type of  commodity and the number of it accroding to their own interest</u>.
 By confirming the commodity and number of items they are willing to help the offerer to buy, they become a bypasser.
-Bypassers should show a barcode to the cashier when they pay.
-The cashier will scan the barcode and check whether the commodity and number of items are correct.
+Bypassers should <u>show a barcode</u> to the cashier when they pay.
+The cashier will scan the barcode and <u>check whether the commodity and number of items are correct</u>.
 After checking, the bypasser can pay and the cashier will put the items into a sealed bag with a receipt to ensure that the commodity will not be swapped.
-Meanwhile, the system will update the status of transaction, including commodity check, payment and sealing.
+Meanwhile, the system will update the status of transaction, including commodity check, payment and sealing.</div>
 #### Place and Time for Settlement

-Potential bypassers will only receive relevant Memo when <u>the time for settlement matches with the estimated arrival time</u> and <u>the place for settlement is approximate to the orginally planned route</u>.
+<div style="text-align: justify;">Potential bypassers will only receive relevant Memo when <u>the time for settlement matches with the estimated arrival time</u> and <u>the place for settlement is approximate to the orginally planned route</u>.</div>